rszrama/negotiation-middleware/README.md

-# Negotiation Middleware
+# NegotiationMiddleware

-Negotiation Middleware provides content negotiation middleware for PHP applications using a middleware signature that requires a request object, a response object, and the next callable in the middleware stack.
+NegotiationMiddleware provides content negotiation middleware for PHP applications using a middleware signature that requires a request object, a response object, and the next callable in the middleware stack.

 This library depends on willdurand/negotation for content negotiation.
 It allows you to add negotiation to a middleware